 Also, the amount of heat isn’t the same as if you use the pepper in a salsa, you remove the seeds and veins, and use the pepper to infuse flavor into the lime juice and fish.
 I usually remove them after the fish is done marinating, and slice or dice them very finely, then anyone who wants extra heat can add them to their plate.

 Peruvian style fish cebiche or ceviche is different than the Ecuadorian ceviche that I grew up with, some of the main differences are that the ones made in Peru tend to marinate for less time in lime juice, and the use of spicy hot peppers is more common in Peruvian cebiche.
 Also, the lime juice that the fish is “cooked” in the drained and removed so the cebiche is served more as a salad on a flat plate, while in Ecuador we usually serve it with the lime juice in a bowl (soup style).
 In Peru, they do serve the cebiche juice separately as a liquid shot called leche de tigre or tigers’s milk.

 Peruvian ceviche is typically served on a lettuce leaf, with boiled choclo or corn, cancha corn or Andean style corn nuts, and sweet potato.
-The sweet potato is usually boiled and sliced, and while I love sweet potatoes, I find the mushy texture of the boiled sweet potato to be an odd match for cebiche.
-So, I prefer to serve it with chifles de camote or sweet potato chips that have the same sweet taste but with a nice crunchy texture.
-Based on your personal preference you can serve it with either.
+The sweet potato is usually boiled and sliced, but you can also serve it with chifles de camote or crunchy sweet potato chips.
 I also sometimes serve Peruvian fish cebiche with chifles de platano or green plantain chips.

 Step by step preparation photos for Peruvian fish cebiche: